 3. User-Generated Content Across the Sales Funnel

 Customers live--and shop--in an omnichannel world.
 They like to seamlessly hop from one channel to the next while shopping.
 This is why integrating social media within your eCommerce website has emerged as a must-have.
-Here are a few advantages of engaging in social retargeting using 'smart,' customized product recommendations:
+Here are a few advantages of engaging in social retargeting using 'smart,' Shopify personalized recommendations:

 - Boosts your eCommerce store's traffic